Rate this page:

 You then need to give Voximplant permission to access your Dialogflow account.
 If you are not already signed into Voximplant, you will be prompted to sign in or create an account.

-Once signed in, you may select an existing phone number in your Voximplant account or purchase a new phone number.
-If you use an existing phone number, make sure it is not assigned to an application.
+Once you are signed in, you have the option to select an existing phone number from your Voximplant account or purchase a new one.
+However, if you choose to use an existing phone number, please ensure that it is not already associated with any applications.

-If purchasing a new phone number, select the appropriate parameters:
+When purchasing a new phone number, choose the appropriate settings.

 Once you select your phone number you are directed back to the Dialogflow CX console: